• Buy From Us

 #1.
 Negotiate:

 You should be able to make some basic decisions about what you want or don’t want.
 Negotiate your sexual boundaries.
-Decide if you want a long or short-term relationship, casual, intimate or sexual, and the expectations you want to be met.
+Decide if you want a long or short-term relationship, casual, intimate, or sexual, and what expectations you want to be met.

 #2.
 Communicate: